ShivanyaT/SkillBridge/README.md

 -  **Subject Overview:** Each subject includes a 100+ word description with relevant learning links.
 -  **Responsive UI:** Works seamlessly across devices.

+## Testing

+Features
+-Clean and Intuitive Design:
+ Navigate through courses effortlessly with a visually appealing and clutter-free interface.
+-Structured Course Modules:
+ Enjoy a logical progression of learning with clearly defined course modules.
+-Responsive Platform:
+ Access SkillBridge on any device—desktop, tablet, or smartphone—with a consistent and enjoyable learning experience.

 ## License

 This project is licensed under the MIT License.
+See the LICENSE file for details.